ecroxx/MicroservicesProjectWith_Spring_Java_ElasticSearch_NetflixEureka/README.md

 }

 ---------------------------------------
-Example3 :
+--Example3 :--

 REQUEST:
 GET http://localhost:8080/product/getAllByInventory

+RESPONSE:
-RESPONSE: A product with an Inventory lower than 5 cannot be listed on the platform (which is 4 in this case)
+// A product with an Inventory lower than 5 cannot be listed on the platform (which is 4 in this case)

 	[]

 --------------------------------------------
-Example 4 :
+--Example 4 :--

 Add 2 more item to DB(which has 4 item now) to make total count bigger than 5 and get sorted result of inventory.